lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 SUPPLEMENTARY INPUT DATA FOR OUTPUT VALIDATION AND VISUALISATION:

 These input data are not required for the routine to run, but are used in the example data set to visualise and validate the model output.
-Aditionally, these data sets allow fast processing of multiple map sheets.

 5. HSt_relevant_units_20220617.xls:       Table containing the GeolCodes of the potentially hard rock bearing lithostratigraphic units and eventually mapped sub-units
                                           This is particularly helpful if a large number of lithostratigraphic units have to be analysed